slarwise/gercli/README.md

 # gercli

-A command line interface for gerrit.
+A command line interface to gerrit.

 ## Functionality